obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 ### Deprecated properties

 These properties are deprecated in 1.4.
-Please do not use them any more:
+Please do not use them anymore:

 | Property | Description |
 |-|-|